 Next, pour the egg mixture and the sausage gravy.

 How did I manage to make this into an Overnight Bake?
-I layered all the deliciousness into a casserole dish, covered it, and tossed it in the refrigerator until the morning, then baked it in the morning.
-It makes mornings so much easier 🙂
+I layered all the deliciousness into a casserole dish, covered it, and tossed it in the refrigerator, then baked it in the morning.
+Make ahead breakfasts make mornings so much easier 🙂

-You can easily make it the morning of as well, I have done it that way too.
+You can easily make this Egg, Biscuits and Gravy Casserole the morning of as well, I have done it that way too.

-Now that I have you all hungry, here is my Egg, Biscuits, and Gravy Overnight Bake, it is a Hearty Breakfast Casserole Recipe, be sure to Print It and Pin It so that you can make it again and again.
+Now that I have you all hungry, here is my Egg Biscuits and Gravy Breakfast Casserole recipe, be sure to Print It and Pin It so that you can make it again and again.

 - 1 roll (16oz) hot breakfast sausage - you can use mild or any variety you prefer